-Content marketing is a business function, which means it needs to drive business.
-So you need to validate topics in many ways; Whether your audience is interested, whether it solves a pain point, and (most importantly for your business) search intent.
+Content marketing is a powerful business strategy that attracts leads and drives sales.
+However, it comes with significant time and financial investment, so you need to validate topics for it: what interests your audience, whether it solves a pain point, and, most importantly for your business, search intent.

-You want to target keywords that have high purchase intent.
-This means that the person looking up a topic or phrase is almost ready to make a purchase, and just needs a little nudge to get them to convert.
+To reap the most benefit for your bottom line, your content marketing strategy should target keywords with high purchase intent.
+This means ranking for search terms that indicate the searcher is almost ready to make a purchase and just needs a little nudge to convert.

-Targeting high purchase intent keywords is meant to impact the bottom line of your business.
-By creating content that focuses on high intent keywords, your website will appeal to website visitors who are at the buying stage of their customer journey.
+Honing in on these types of keywords can improve your bottom line.
+By creating content that focuses on high-intent keywords, your website will appeal to (and be discovered by) visitors who are at the buying stage of their customer journey.

-In this article we’ll take a deep dive into how you can use data to identify high purchase intent keywords for your content marketing.
+In this article, we’ll take a deep dive into how you can use data to identify high purchase intent keywords to boost your content marketing and drive more conversions.

 What are high purchase intent keywords?

-There are three basic types of user intent keywords: Informational, navigational, and transactional.
-Typically, 99% of all search queries will fall under these 3 different intent categories, with 50-80% of all queries usually being top-funnel informational search queries.
+There are four basic types of user intent keywords: informational, navigational, commercial, and transactional.
+Typically, 99% of all search queries will fall under these categories, with 50%-80% of all queries usually being top-of-funnel informational searches.

-You should be able to work out the intent of a search query based on the keywords it uses.
-Examples of keywords under each of these intent categories are:
+You should be able to determine the intent of a search query based on the keywords it uses.
+Examples of keywords within each of these intent categories are:

-- Informational – how, what is, best way to, alternatives to, guide
+- Informational – How, what is, best way to, alternatives to, guide, tutorial

-- Navigational – [brand name] + website, reviews, locations near me, Twitter
+- Navigational – [Brand name] + website, [product name], locations near me, Twitter, reviews

-Informational keywords are considered to be low intent keywords.
-People using informational keywords are looking for more knowledge on a particular topic and trying to educate themselves, without an intention to purchase anything.
+Informational keywords are considered low intent.
+People using informational keywords are looking for more knowledge on a particular topic to educate themselves, with no intention to purchase.

-Navigational keywords have a clear intent, but not necessarily high purchase intent.
-Searchers are usually looking for specific information about a brand, website, or social media page.
-Even though these may not directly lead to a purchase, it’s still good to have search result dominance for your own brand.
+Navigational keywords have a clear intent, but not necessarily that of high purchase.
+Searchers are usually hunting for specific information about a brand, website, or social media page.
+Even though these may not directly lead to a purchase, it’s still good for your brand to dominate search results.

 Transactional keywords usually lead to purchase options with highly branded SERPs.
-These keywords typically signify a searcher is likely ready to purchase, and is looking for a way to do so.
-Therefore, transactional keywords show high purchase intent, whereas informational keywords show low purchase intent.
+These keywords typically signify a searcher is ready to purchase and is looking to do so.
+Therefore, transactional keywords indicate high purchase intent, whereas informational keywords show the lowest.

-By understanding the three different types of keyword intentions, you can help improve the SEO performance of your content marketing efforts based on business objectives.
+By understanding different types of keyword intent, you can improve the SEO performance of your content marketing efforts based on business objectives.

-By creating content that reaches people at all stages of the buyer journey, you can nurture those leads and, in turn, increase conversions.
-Therefore, aligning your marketing strategy with your desired business outcomes.
+By creating content tailored to each stage of the buyer journey, you can nurture leads accordingly and increase conversions through each step.
+This helps align your marketing strategy with your desired business outcomes.

 2) Boost conversions and cost efficiency

-There are many advantages to including high intent keywords in your content marketing and PPC campaigns.
-For PPC campaigns, creating campaigns that target high buyer intent keywords are significantly more cost-effective than campaigns using informational, or low intent, keywords.
+PPC campaigns that incorporate high buyer intent keywords are significantly more cost-effective than campaigns using informational, or low intent, keywords.

 How to identify high buyer intent keywords